Projectile use by non-human organisms: Liquid projectiles

 A number of vertebrates also use liquid projectiles.
 The archerfish will squirt water from its mouth to dislodge invertebrates from overhanging branches.
 Some diptodactyline geckos can fire a black or pale yellow sticky fluid out of glands in their tail for a distance of about a meter, and with good aim.
 This fluid has a musky unpleasant odour and although it is not toxic it may discourage predators, in particular the big arthropods that prey on these geckos.
+Some species of horned lizards (Phrynosoma) can fire an aimed stream of blood from the corners of the eyes for a distance up to 3 ft to deter predators.
 The spitting cobra can squirt venom from forward-facing holes in its fangs.
 It aims for its victim's eyes, spitting up to 1.5 m.
 The venom may cause blindness.
 The Mangshan pitviper is also reported to spit venom.

 A bird that uses liquid projectiles in defense is the southern giant petrel which produces a stomach oil made up of wax esters and triglycerides that are stored in the proventriculus and can be projectile vomited on predators.
 Other petrels such as the fulmar can also squirt oils from their mouths as a defense.
 They can squirt oils with accuracy up to a distance of 1 to 2 m.
 The oil mats the feathers of birds together and destroys their waterproofing abilities, so oiled birds may die from chilling or drowning, although fulmars seem able to remove the oil from themselves by preening.
 Birds ranging from gulls to sea-eagles have died after being squirted by fulmars.
 Some species of penguin expel liquid feces in a projectile manner, to a distance of up to about 50 cm.
 They are believed to do this because during the brooding season, when penguins are sitting on their nests, they avoid leaving their nests and thereby leaving their eggs open to predation and thus to maintain a clean nest they evolved the ability to project their feces.